NZOI/NZOI.github.io/nzic/rules.md

 ### Eligibility

 Any person who is currently enrolled in a New Zealand secondary or intermediate school.
-Non-eligabile students may still compete but they will not be offically ranked.
+Non-eligible students may still compete but they will not be offically ranked.

 ### Contest environment